-Thank you to Janet Grimes and The Christian Pulse.
-Also a thank you to my devoted Word Weavers.
-You can see this on the web at The Christian Pulse.
+Author’s Note: Thank you to Janet Grimes and The Christian Pulse, who originally posted this in December 2012.
+Also a thank you to my devoted Word Weavers writing group.
 Based on a true story from a co-worker.

 Granddaughter Joselyn pushed back her hair with chubby hands and huffed.
 Her grandfather and grandmother tracked Joselyn’s progress as she learned about life.
 At age three, some things went over her head.
 But on this night, he had the privilege of explaining death.